 Craig is an Oxford Sandy and Black.
 He is good natured, and fairly docile.

 To find out more about the Oxford Sandy and Black breed you can go on the Oxford Sandy and Black Pig Society website.

 The Berskhire Breed actually originated from the Thames Valley, they are a smaller breed who are black in colour.
 They are ideal for cross breeding for meat – and they are great mothers.
 If you come to the farm you are likely to spot some of the little ones running around the fields.
 Our Berkshire sows are also very friendly.

 To read more about the Berkshire pigs you can go on to the Berkshire pig breeders club’s website:

 We some some very beautiful and cute pygmy goats on the farm, and a very pretty Billy.

 We regularly have pygmy goats for sale, please do contact us with any queries.

 These are our sheep.
-We purchased these Hampshire Downs as spring lambs in 2015, and they are currently maturing and will be producing lambs in 2017, when we will be increasing our stock and we will then have some lambs available for sale in 2017.
+We purchased these Hampshire Downs as spring lambs in 2015, and they produced some lovely lambs in 2017, which will be available for sale soon.